Nynros/InternetSecurity/README.txt

-Use common WLAN-Router and WLAN-Extender Hardware like AVM Fritz-Box, no fancy stuff Change the default password on your WLAN-Router and store in in a Password Manager Change the DNS settings on your WLAN-Route to Quad9, it's privacy focused (https://www.quad9.net/) Enable WPA2/3 Security on your WLAN-Router if possible Enable Two-factor authentication (2FA) on your WLAN-Router if possible Enable Firewall on your WLAN-Router if possible
-Enable a VPN (like Proton Wireguard) on your WLAN-Router if possible Enable MAC Filtering on your WLAN-Router if possible Disable SSD-Broadcast if you don't need it
+Use common WLAN-Router and WLAN-Extender Hardware like AVM Fritz-Box, no fancy stuff Change the default password on your WLAN-Router and store in in a Password Manager Change the DNS settings on your WLAN-Route to Quad9, it's privacy focused (https://www.quad9.net/) Enable WPA3 Security (better than WPA2) or WPA2 Security (still good) on your WLAN-Router for your WLANs if possible Enable Two-factor authentication (2FA) on your WLAN-Router if possible Enable the Firewall on your WLAN-Router if possible Enable a VPN (like Proton Wireguard) on your WLAN-Router if possible Enable MAC Filtering on your WLAN-Router if possible Disable SSD-Broadcast if you don't need it
-Disable UPnP if you don't need it
-Check you WIFI-Channel (mostly "auto" or "1") on your WLAN-Router and switch to a WIFI-Channel nobody around you uses, do this frequently
-Non-Wi-Fi Interference: Things like microwaves, Bluetooth devices, spy cameras, and motion sensors can all interfere with your Wi-Fi network’s ability
+Disable UPnP (Universal Plug and Play) if you don't need it Check you WIFI-Channel on your WLAN-Router and switch to a WIFI-Channel nobody around you uses, check frequently Things like microwaves, Bluetooth devices, spy cameras, and motion sensors can all interfere with your Wi-Fi network’s ability

-Reboot your WLAN-Router and check the DNS settings Visit "https://on.quad9.net/" via a browser to check your actual DNS Server Visit "https://dnsleaktest.com/" via a browser and run a "Standard Test" to check your actual DNS Server
+Reboot your WLAN-Router and check the changed settings Visit "https://on.quad9.net/" via a browser to check your actual DNS Server Visit "https://dnsleaktest.com/" via a browser and run a "Standard Test" to check your actual DNS Server

 Topic: Bluetooth
 ------------------
-Disable Bluetooth if you don't need it
+Disable Bluetooth on all your devices if you don't need it

 Topic: Internet Browser
 ------------------------------